MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 Yes.
 By using the collections feature, you train a single form-processing model to handle documents that have different layouts.
 Learn more: [Group documents by collections](create-form-processing-model.md#group-documents-by-collections)

-### Can form processing handle *multiple* forms in a *single* document?<!--note from editor: Suggested.-->
+### Can form processing handle *multiple* forms in a *single* document?

-Each form needs to<!--note from editor: Here and elsewhere, edited to avoid "should."--> be in a separate file.
+Each form needs to be in a separate file.
 For example, if you have a PDF document with multiple invoices in it, create a separate file for each invoice before you send it to the form processing model.

 You can also specify pages for the form processing model to handle.
-This way you can take advantage of the model's functionality<!--note from editor: Suggested.--> to loop page by page, and process one form at a time.
+This way you can take advantage of the model's functionality to loop page by page, and process one form at a time.
 Learn more: [Page range](form-processing-model-in-flow.md#page-range)

 ### I've trained a form processing model but I'm not getting good results when it comes to extracted data.
 How can I improve the model?